A send-up of the Caped Crusader that masquerades as a clever and hilarious parody of story structure.

 The lack of proper seat belts within the Batmobile and master building one’s way into the ultra-dangerous Superman’s Atomic Cauldron showcase intolerable life lessons for a father to teach his son.

-The Element of Non-Accurate, defined as inadequate, or not within tolerances motivates the Relationship Story Throughline of The LEGO Batman Movie.
-Taking advantage of Dick’s expectations of building a meaningful relationship and attributing a feeling of pride to being a great teacher builds upon this inadequacy between father and son with the
+The Element of Deviation, defined as inadequate, or not within tolerances motivates the Relationship Story Throughline of The LEGO Batman Movie.
+Taking advantage of Dick’s expectations of building a meaningful relationship and attributing a feeling of pride to being a great teacher builds upon this inadequacy between father and son with the Relationship Story Focus of Expectation and the Relatoinship Story Direction of Determination.

 “You’re the reason why I get up at 4:00 in the afternoon and pump iron until my chest is positively sick...If it wasn’t for you, I never would have learned how connected I am with all these people.
 And you.”